AP source: Oklahoma targeting Clemson's Venables as coach

 Venables was on Oklahoma’s staff under Bob Stoops as co-defensive coordinator from 1999 to 2003 and defensive coordinator from 2004 to 2011.
 He was co-defensive coordinator when the Sooners won the 2000 national title.
 He left Oklahoma for Clemson in 2012 and won the Broyles Award in 2016 as the nation’s top assistant coach.

 Venables’ Clemson defense led the nation in scoring defense in 2018, and his 2020 unit tied for the nation’s lead in sacks.
-This season, Clemson ranks ninth nationally in total defense, eighth in rushing defense and sixth in pass efficiency defense.
+This season, Clemson ranks second nationally in scoring defense, ninth in total defense, eighth in rushing defense and sixth in pass efficiency defense.

 Oklahoma was caught off guard when Riley took the job at USC.
 The Sooners quickly made Stoops interim coach to calm things down during recruiting.
 Stoops reassured the fan base that things would be fine at a program that has won seven national titles and had seven Heisman Trophy winners.